Product safety checklist for fulfilment centres

 3. Provide the right documents per product

-You must keep the declaration of conformity and the technical file of the product for 10 years.
+You must keep the declaration of conformity and the technical file of the product for 10 years from the date of trading the last product.
 For some products, this is 20 years.
 It depends on the type of product.

 4. Take immediate action if you doubt the safety of a product

-Can you not modify the product?
+Can the product not be modified?
 Then a product safety authority may require you to:

 This often costs a lot of money and can be bad for your company's image.